Project Phase Understanding its Nuances

 Overlapping Relationship

-• According to this relationship a phase starts prior to completion of previous one.
-For example schedule compression technique called fast tracking represents overlapping relationship.
+• According to this relationship, a phase starts prior to the completion of the previous one.
+For example schedule compression technique called fast-tracking represents an overlapping relationship.
 Overlapping phases may require additional resources to allow work to be done in parallel.
-They may also increase risk, and can result in rework.
+They may also increase risk and can result in rework.
 This happens especially if a subsequent phase progresses before accurate information is available from the previous phase.

 What is a Phase Gate?